-While slow cookers (like Rival's Crock-Pot) can do the low and slow part of barbecue, you will not get the authentic flavor of the dry heat and smoke that a backyard smoker will provide.
+While slow cookers can do the low and slow part of barbecue, you will not get the authentic flavor of the dry heat and smoke that a backyard smoker will provide.
 That doesn't mean you can't have great food from a slow cooker.
 To make meats tender, especially meats like pork roasts, brisket, or ribs you want plenty of cooking time.
 Slow cooking for 8 hours will generally do the trick, but you will need to make sure that it is fork tender before you take it out of the slow cooker.

 Slow cooker barbecue is a very easy process.
 You can literally throw in your meat of choice, add barbecue sauce, and let it cook all day long.
 You can also take more extravagant measures.
-If your meat of choice is fatty then you will probably want to cook it first on a low temperature setting with just a hint of seasoning to liquefy most of the fat.
+If your meat of choice is fatty, then you will probably want to cook it first on a low-temperature setting with just a hint of seasoning to liquefy most of the fat.
 Pour this excess fat off before you add any sauce or other ingredients.

 When slow cooking meat for sandwiches, like pulled pork or barbecue beef, start with medium sized chunks of meat.
 This reduces the cooking time but makes the meat easier to shred.
-It's my opinion that shredded meat is better than chopped because it has a better texture.

 If you haven't been introduced to the real flavor of true barbecue, this is a good place to start.